vipzhicheng/logseq-plugin-slide-reveal/guide/usage/properties.md

 | highlight-current-green | Turn text green, then back to original on next step |
 | highlight-current-blue  | Turn text blue, then back to original on next step  |

+## Layout

+You can set default layout on plugin settings.
+But you also can set `data-layout` property for specific slide.

+Support 9 layouts:

+- center
+- left
+- right
+- top
+- bottom
+- top-left
+- top-right
+- bottom-left
+- bottom-right

 ## Hide slide

 ```